Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Conclusions

-We proposed a semi-supervised training strategy for sparsely-labeled sequential data and showed that it can improve detection performance.
-Convolutional neural networks were able to leverage the additional--yet partially incorrectly labeled--positive training samples to significantly improve recall without substantially changing the precision, leading to a significantly higher average precision.
-We demonstrated this improvement on image sequences from benchmark datasets and detection of video events.
-We also proposed an inaccuracy exposure estimation model to help choose the hyperparameters of inaccurately supervised video models, and empirically found that the proportion of incorrectly labeled sampled should not exceed 50\% for best performance.
-We also recommended sampling the shortest possible video segments to reduce number of incorrectly labeled training samples.
-Finally, we also contributed a patting detection method based on frame-to-frame cross-correlation matrices and that has the potential to improve seizure detection.
+We proposed a semi-supervised training strategy for sparsely-labeled sequential data and showed that it can improve detection performance over several baseline models.
+Convolutional neural networks were able to leverage the additional--yet partially incorrectly labeled--positive training samples to significantly improve the mean average precision.
+We demonstrated this improvement on image sequences from benchmark datasets and detection of video events, where the proposed approach reached a classification performance statistically similar to that of a fully supervised approach.